PavelKovalev1444/Angar13/semestre4/daa/README.md

-# There is a folder with Design and Analysis of Algorithms
+# There are folders with labs of Design and Analysis of Algorithms subject